MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 # Architecture Patterns

+These architecture patterns have been selected to ensure scalability, maintainability, and extensibility for Bagisto, especially in enterprise and cloud-native environments.

 | Architecture Pattern                                | Explanation                                                                                    | Bagisto Application Usage                                                                                                                                       |
 | --------------------------------------------------- | ---------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Microservices**                                   | A method of developing software systems as a suite of independently deployable services.       | Bagisto’s enterprise deployment uses microservices for modules like Product, Order, Inventory, Payment, etc., enabling independent scaling and fault isolation. |